topasmc/topas-docs/parameters/scoring/volume.rst

-DoseToMedium        sum of energy deposits divided by mass DoseToWater         from energy-dependent stopping power conversion (see below) DoseToMaterial      from energy-dependent stopping power conversion (see below) EnergyDeposit       sum of step lengths divided by volume Fluence             sum of step lengths times energy divided by volume EnergyFluence       counting method described below Charge              counting method described below OpticalPhotonCount  counting optical photons EffectiveCharge
+DoseToMedium        sum of energy deposits divided by mass DoseToWater         from energy-dependent stopping power conversion (see below) DoseToMaterial      from energy-dependent stopping power conversion (see below) EnergyDeposit       sum of energy deposits
-StepCount
-ProtonLET           various methods described below
+Fluence             sum of step lengths divided by volume EnergyFluence       sum of step lengths times energy divided by volume StepCount           counting number of Geant4 steps in the volume OpticalPhotonCount  fills an ntuple with information abotu optical photons seen in volume Charge              counting method described below EffectiveCharge     counting method described below ProtonLET           various methods described below
 ==================  =======================================